 Be willing to jot down something

-Maybe write down any reactions or questions – say, just the first 100 words that arrive.
-Write them down as you may find it interesting and want to return to them sometime in the future.
+Maybe write down any reactions or questions – say some bullet-points or even the first 100 words that arrive.
+Write them down as you may find you want to return to them sometime in the future.

-The illustration, below, seeks to identify three centres of attention when you consider some change in your life.
+The illustration, below, seeks to identify three centres of attention when considering some change in your life.
 The illustration is a map to help you make a journey, it is just a map, not the journey.
-It is only as helpful as the way in which you to use it.
+It is only as helpful as you use it.
 Maps are a representation, a human invention.
 At best, maps are a guide; at worst, they can deceive.
 If you want evidence of that possibility take a look at some of the early maps developed by the explorers of the 14th and 15th centuries.

 So what will be your New Normal?

 What choices will you make to direct your roots in a different direction today?

 Have a notebook on hand – Post-Its might suffice.
 Record the results of your enquiries, and the different outcomes you are about to generate, needs a record so you can go back to – maybe months later.
 In my view, a small safe experiment does not exist without a result that is noticed.

 Take a look at the bottom of this page where you will find a long list of hyperlinks.

 These are all the pages I have composed over the years, often with the help of clients and website readers.
 You could choose one page quite randomly.
 That’s a safe experiment; either the page will have some meaning to you, or it may not.
 Whatever happens – it’s not your fault; nor is it my fault.